CodHard845/PortBusterX/README.md

 # 🚀 PortBusterX

 **PortBusterX** is a lightweight Python TCP port scanner designed for quick and customizable scanning of TCP ports on any target host.
-Created by a passionate 13-year-old cybersecurity enthusiast, this tool proves age is just a number when it comes to hacking skills! 🧑‍💻⚡
+Created by Mohammed a passionate 13-year-old cybersecurity enthusiast, this tool proves age is just a number when it comes to hacking skills! 🧑‍💻⚡

 ---